WOVNio/WOVN.php/docker/HOWTO.md

-# WOVN.php debug environment
+# WOVN.php debug environment with Apache

 ## Start
 1. build docker image
 Build docker for the first time.
 ```
-docker-compose build
+docker-compose -f apache.yml build
 ```

 2. Set wovn.ini
 Rewrite wovn.ini.sample with your config.

+3. Set your .htaccess
+Rewrite htaccess_sample with your config.

-3. Run docker
+4. Run docker
 Run the following command.
-You should be able to see the content when you access `localhost`.
+You should be able to see the content located at `/docker/public` when you access `localhost`.
 ```
-docker-compose up -d
+docker-compose -f apache.yml up -d
 ```

 ## Stop
 ```
-docker-compose rm -fs
+docker-compose -f apache.yml rm -fs
 ```

 ## Use local html-swapper and widget